jelle-vdp/laravel-shrimpcity/README.md

 1. Git clone the project in your IDE by using this command:<br>
 `git clone https://github.com/jelle-vdp/laravel-shrimpcity.git`

-2. Set up a local database and adjust the 'sample.env' file (in the root folder) with your database credentials
+2. Set up a local database and adjust the '.env.example' file (in the root folder) with your database credentials

 3. To make the mail functionality on the Contact page work, also add your mail credentials in the 'sample.env' file.
 If you want to use, for example a gmail account, please look into [this Stack Overflow article](https://stackoverflow.com/questions/72621214/laravel-sending-email-with-gmail-after-less-secure-app-option-no-longer-suppo)